From an engraving by Jack Bronson

 The Breach House was the home of D.H.
 Lawrence in his early years, after moving from his birthplace on Victoria Street.

 People from all over the world have visited the Breach House, including relatives of both DH Lawrence, and Freida Von Richtofen.
 A number of notable writers, artists and playwrights have visited and stayed at Breach House.
 The house has also been a location for two major films, televised dramas and documentaries.

 The Breach House is a typical miner's cottage from the 1880s, it was DH Lawrence’s childhood home, and the setting for 'The Bottoms' in his novel, Sons and Lovers.
-This historic house is free to visit, and will be open to the public after the present coronavirus situation has subsided.
+This historic house is free to visit, details of opening times below.

-Note from Gavin Gillespie - As the author of this site, I personally have nothing to do with Breach House, and some of the information provided here might have changed since this website was updated, so please use the contact information provided on here for Breach House to check for the latest information if traveling from afar to visit.
+Note from Gavin Gillespie - As the author of this site, I personally have nothing to do with Breach House, and some of the information provided here might have changed since this website was updated, so please use the contact information provided above for the Breach House to check for the latest information.